cocool97/rhole/README.md

   -p 443:443/tcp \
   -e DNS_ADDR="0.0.0.0:53" \
   -e WEB_ADDR="0.0.0.0:443" \
-  -e DEBUG=1 \
-  rhole:latest
+  cocool97/rhole:latest
 ```

 ### Host it behind a reverse proxy

 This may be a good security practice to host `rhole` behind a reverse proxy like Nginx, Apache...

-Configuration is classic, except the fact that websockets must be accepted to allow for real-time traffic monitoring.
+Configuration is classic, except the fact that websockets must be forwarded to allow for real-time traffic monitoring.
 The configuration may differ depending on which reverse proxy you choose, you may need to have a look at documentation.

 ## How to use it ?